 - Are 'Home Storage' Precious Metal IRAs Legit? - Law360 (subscription)

 Are 'Home Storage' Precious Metal IRAs Legit?
-Law360 (subscription) And if you don't satisfy the IRS rules, transferring your assets to a “home storage” IRA is treated as a distribution, stripping your retirement investment of its tax-deferred status.
-This means you have to pay ...
-Investing in gold or other precious ...
+Law360 (subscription) The short answer is “no” — while not impossible, it is the rare investor who can meet the applicable IRS rules for creating such a structure (discussed below).
+And if you don't satisfy the IRS rules, transferring your assets to a “home storage” IRA is ...